DIY Teacher Appreciation Pennant Craft Idea

-I am kicking of a series of DIY gift ideas for Teacher Appreciation!
+I am kicking off a series of DIY gift ideas for Teacher Appreciation!
 It is that awesome, wonderful and fabulous time of year when we go the extra mile to appreciate teachers.
 This teacher appreciation pennant is a fantastic way to spruce up a bouquet or plant when telling the teacher you love just how great they are.
 The teacher appreciation pennant can be made in not much time and doesn’t require a ton of tools.
 It is actually super easy.
-This post is sponsored by Beacon Adhesives (the makers of the magnificent Fabri-Tac) but the ideas and opinions are my own.
+Let’s make a DIY Teacher Appreciation Pennant!

 - Kunin Felt (Black – 2 pieces 9 x 12, Red)